Ayusekar22/Jakarta-Weather-Prediction-2025/README.md

 **Key Result:**
 - **MAE Reduction:** Improved from 10.68 mm to 6.76 mm (**36% more accurate**).
 - **Classification:** 71% Accuracy in predicting "Will it rain tomorrow?".
+- **The Power of Feature Engineering** : The implementation of temporal features proved to have the most significant impact compared to using raw data alone.
+These features enable the model to capture moisture accumulation patterns, which serve as the primary drivers for rainfall in Jakarta.

 ---